-My good friend Lily recently did an episode on "mom pressures" for her podcast.
-She asked to write a few things about the pressures moms face, and I accidentally wrote her a novel about it.
+My good friend Lily recently did an episode on "mom pressures" for her podcast (the fantastic Lady Sh!t with Lily and Britt).
+She asked me to write a few things about the pressures moms face, and I accidentally wrote her a novel about it.
 Here's what I came up with one evening.

 Pressure around whether or not to even have children, and if you have one, pressure to “give them a sibling”

 So many clients have told me about constantly getting questions from friends/family/coworkers/acquaintances/strangers about whether or not they’re having children.
 Some of these clients are actively trying to get pregnant (and struggling with it).
 Others haven’t decided about parenting but are feeling the weight of other people’s expectations.
 And some are decidedly not having children and hate having to justify themselves.
 “You’ll be a great mom!” one of my clients was told.
 “That’s not a good reason to have kids,” was her (awesome and hilarious) response.